 As of 2009, there were 26 historical markers placed in Cass County, Michigan by the National Register of Historic Places and the Michigan State Historic Preservation Office.
 This number continues to increase and historical marker locations will be added to this page as they are identified.
 Most of the historical homes, museums, churches, and cemeteries featured in this website have historical markers.
 In some cases where no structure exists today, site markers have been placed to let the public know that there was a structure or event of notable historic significance during some time in the past.
 Markers at these locations provide a description of people, places, and events that are part of the county’s rich history.
 We have created the list of historical markers below for your information.
-Please let us know of new markers by contacting us through this website.
+Please let us know of markers you would like us to add to this site by contacting us.

 Lewis Cass Marker